damodaravadhani/DocumentationPSCLI/MigrationGuideEventHub.md

 - `-ThrottlingPolicyConfig` would be renamed to `-Policy` and type would change from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubThrottlingPolicyConfigAttributes[]` to
   `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IApplicationGroupPolicy[]`.
 New-AzEventHubThrottlingPolicyConfig can still be used to construct this object.
 - `-InputObject` parameter set would have a change in behaviour.
 Refer the [section](#Behavior-of--InputObject) to know more.
+- `-ResourceId` parameter would be deprecated.
+Henceforth, resource id can be provided as input to `-InputObject` parameter.

 ### New-AzEventHubThrottlingPolicyConfig
 - Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubThrottlingPolicyConfigAttributes` to